 - Without new policies, the local economy risks stagnating further.

-- The relationship was stagnating, with no signs of emotional growth or communication.
+- The relationship was stagnating, with no signs of emotional growth or honest communication.

 - Innovation is essential to prevent a company from stagnating in a competitive market.